lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 }
 ```

+Note that a mixin should always super to the standard custom elmeent lifecycle
+methods implemented by `LitElement`.
+When overriding a reactive update lifecycle
+callback, it is good practice to call the super method if it already exists on
+the superclass (as shown above with the optional-chaining call to
+`super.updated.?()`).

+Also note that mixins can choose to do work either before or after the base
+implementation of the standard lifecycle callbacks via its choice of when to
+make the super call.

-Mixins can also add reactive properties, styles, and and API to the subclassed
+Mixins can also add [reactive properties](../../components/properties/),
+[styles](../../components/styles/), and and API to the subclassed element.
-element.

 The mixin in the example below adds a reactive property `highlight` to the
 element and a `renderHighlight` method that the user can call to wrap some